 Australian Embassy, High Commission or Consulate as soon as possible.

 The Ugandan Government periodically closes tourist areas considered to be at risk of rebel activity.
-You should seek local advice about the current situation prior to travel.
-You should not travel between towns after dusk, with the exception of Kampala to Entebbe.
+Seek local advice about the current situation prior to travel.
+Do not travel between towns after dusk, with the exception of Kampala to Entebbe.

 Driving in Uganda can be hazardous due to poor road conditions, the low standard of vehicle maintenance, bad driving habits, excessive speeds and poor lighting, especially at night.
 Traffic accidents are common and pose a significant risk to tourists.
 For further advice, see our